Metrics and peer review agreement at the institutional level: Methodology

 \section{Methodology}

-Similar to \citet{Traag2019} we do not calculate correlations, but deviations from predicted values.
+Following \citet{Traag2019} we do not calculate correlations, but absolute differences from predicted values.
 Whereas \citet{Traag2019} focused on predicting whether a publication would be classified as $4^*$ (``World Leading''), based on whether a publication belonged to the top $10\%$ of its field, we here focus on predicting the numerical reviewer score based on the number of (normalised) citations or journal impact.
-We therefore use a simple linear regression to estimate how metrics can predict reviewer scores.
-We estimate the regression for each metric separately and each research area (i.e. GEV) separately.
-We only estimate the regression coefficients for the size-independent case, and then simply scale the predicted value with the number of publications, similar to all other scores.
-In this way, the estimate of the regression coefficient is not biased by the skewness in the number of publications.
+We use a hierarchical Bayesian model to predict review scores, which is similar in spirit to the simulation analysis performed by \citet{Traag2019}.
+See Fig.~\ref{fig:model} for an illustration of the model.
+We assume each institution $i$ has a certain institutional ``value'', $\lambda_i$, with individual papers $p$ of institution $i_p$ having a ``value'' $\phi_p$ that is distributed as

+where $\sigma_\text{value}$ reflects how broadly distributed paper values are.
+Both review scores and citation scores are then assumed to be a result of the paper value $\phi_p$, where we expect higher paper values to correspond to higher review scores and citation scores.